leoslamas/book-green-threads-explained/simple-but-unsafe-green-thread-implementation.md

     }
 ```

 This is where we start running our run-time.
-It will continually call `t_yield()`until it returns `false`which means that there are no more work to do and we can exit the process.
+It will continually call `t_yield()` until it returns `false` which means that there is no more work to do and we can exit the process.

 ```rust
     fn t_return(&mut self) {